 Amazon River, Brazil

 Okay so the Amazon ain't just in Brazil, we know.
 Instead, this one encompasses countries from Ecuador to Venezuela and is not only one of the longest rivers in the world, but also home to the largest tract of rainforest on the planet.
 Surely one of the most impressive territories in all of South America, its great biodiversity is one of the top draws.
 Surrounded by jaguars and peppered with big manatees, populated by ocelots and rare simian monkeys, the whole region is alive!
 We head to the Amazon in Peru, when we fly out to the far-flung jungle town of Iquitos on our Wonders of Peru itinerary…

-Although we've officially listed the crashing cataracts of the Iguazu Falls as being in Argentina, they actually straddle the point where the Argentine province of Misiones meets the Brazilian and Paraguayan borders, right in the heart of east South America.
-That means they can be viewed from any of the above countries, while Argentina remains the most dramatic thanks to its acclaimed jungle train and the roaring section of falls that's known as the Devil's Throat.
-You can also take to the skies on a bucket-list-busting helicopter tour from the Brazilian side, and there are even opportunities to sail below the waterfalls – which represent the single largest waterfall system on the planet - themselves!
+Although we've officially listed the crashing cataracts of the Iguazu Falls as being in Brazil, they actually straddle the point where the Argentine province of Misiones meets the Brazilian and Paraguayan borders, right in the heart of east South America.
+That means they can be viewed from any of the above countries.
+You can also take to the skies on a bucket-list-busting helicopter tour from the Brazilian side, or join Life Before Work's Beautiful Brazil tour to see it with an amazing group of adventureres, and there are even opportunities to sail below the waterfalls – which represent the single largest waterfall system on the planet - themselves!

 Las Lajas Sanctuary, Colombia